 Is smart factory integration only for large manufacturers?

-No. While large enterprises often adopt advanced solutions, small and medium-sized manufacturers can also implement scalable integration tools based on their production needs.
+No. While large enterprises often adopt advanced solutions, small and medium-sized manufacturers can also implement scalable integration tools based on their needs.

 How does integration improve productivity?